morko/haxroomie/assets/docs/tutorials/haxroomie-cli-install.md

 Next we use npm to install haxroomie:
 ```
-npm install haxroomie -g
+npm install haxroomie-cli -g
 ```

 # Step 5: Install dependencies for the Chrome browser

-You can try running haxroomie already, but it will probably fail if you have not previously installed Chrome using the Ubuntu package manager etc. Chrome requires some system libraries to run.
+You can try running haxroomie-cli already, but it will probably fail if you have not previously installed Chrome using the Ubuntu package manager etc. Chrome requires some system libraries to run.

 You can install the Chrome dependencies with:
 ```